Building a Sustainable Business Model from the Ground Up

 1. Sustainable Product Design

-Designing products with sustainability in mind is crucial.
-This involves using eco-friendly materials, minimizing waste, and ensuring products are recyclable or biodegradable.
-For instance, IKEA has committed to using only renewable and recycled materials by 2030.
+Designing eco-friendly products is a critical step.
+This means opting for renewable or recycled materials, reducing waste in production, and ensuring that your products are recyclable or biodegradable.
+For example, IKEA is committed to using only renewable and recycled materials by 2030.

 2. Efficient Resource Management